I didn't start Aurandel with a business plan.

 That's where we're going.
 And every patent filed, every product shipped, every innovation logged is a step toward the day when no one has to grieve a connection that technology could have preserved.

-The morning star rises before the dawn.
+The morning star rises before dawn.

 We're building the light.